PD Operads and Explicit Partition Lie Algebras: PD operads and refined Koszul duality

 obtained by left-right extending a polynomial functor $T_r\colon \ROS\rt R[\Orb_{\Sigma_r\times\Sigma}]$: when $R$ is a discrete ring, $T_r$ simply sends the linearisation $R[K]$ of a finite symmetric sequence of sets to $R[K^{\otimes r}]$ and one extends to general simplicial commutative rings by sifted colimits (Lemma \ref{lem:extension to SCR}).
 The composition product on $\sSeq^{\gen}_{\ulR}$ can then be identified with

 where we take the tensor product of $X(r)$ and $Y^{\otimes r}$ in $\prod_q \Mod^{\Sigma_r\times \Sigma_q}_{\ulR}$ and then take genuine $\Sigma_r$-orbits (Example \ref{ex:derived fixed points}).
 Indeed, both functors are obtained as left-right extensions and coincide on $\ROS$. \end{remark} The derived composition product $\circ$ restricts to an action $\circ\colon \sSeq^{\gen}_{\ulR}\times \Mod_R\rt \Mod_R$, where we identify $\Mod_R$ with the full subcategory of derived symmetric \mbox{sequences concentrated in arity $0$.} \begin{example} Let $X$ be a symmetric sequence of sets and let $R[X]$ be the associated derived symmetric sequence (Example \ref{ex:linearised symmetric sequences}).
 The induced endofunctor of $\Mod_R$ is the right-left extended functor of the functor sending a finitely generated free $R$-module $V$ to $\bigoplus_{r\geq 0} \big(X(r)_+\wedge V^{\otimes r}\big){}_{\Sigma_r}.$ \end{example} \begin{definition}[Algebras over derived operads] Let $R$ be a simplicial commutative ring and $\PP$ a derived $\infty$-operad.
 We define a $\PP$-algebra to be a left $\PP$-module in $\Mod_R$ with respect to the composition product.
 Likewise, a coalgebra over a derived $\infty$-cooperad is a left comodule in $\Mod_R$ with respect to the composition product.
 We will write $\Alg_{\PP}(\Mod_R)$ and $\Coalg_{\CC}(\Mod_R)$ for the $\infty$-categories of (co)algebras. \end{definition} \begin{example}[Derived commutative algebras] The monad associated to the derived commutative $\infty$-operad is the right-left extension of the functor sending a finitely generated free $R$-module $V$ to the symmetric algebra $\mm{Sym}_R(V)=\bigoplus_{n\geq 0} (V^{\otimes n})_{\Sigma_n}$.
-In particular, the $\infty$-category of \emph{connective} algebras over the derived $\infty$-operad $\mm{Com}$ is the $\infty$-category of simplicial commutative $R$-algebras. \end{example}
+In particular, the $\infty$-category of \emph{connective} algebras over the derived $\infty$-operad $\mm{Com}$ is the $\infty$-category of simplicial commutative (i.e.\ animated) $R$-algebras.
+The $\infty$-category of all algebras for this monad is the $\infty$-category of derived rings, as studied by Bhatt-Mathew, Raksit \cite{raksit2020hochschild} and others. \end{example}